Category: News

 FOR IMMEDIATE RELEASE

-The project is led by St. John’s, NL-based eDNAtec, in partnership with Mowi in Campbell River, BC.
-With a total project value of $2.9 million, Canada’s Ocean Supercluster is investing $944, 800, with the balance of funding coming from project partners.
+The project is led by Membertou, NS-based Membertou First Nation in partnership with Allswater Marine in Halifax, NS, Oceans North in Halifax, NS, and BlueGrid in Halifax, NS.
+With a total project value of $4.4 million, Canada’s Ocean Supercluster is investing $1.5 million, with the balance of funding coming from project partners.

 Through Ambition 2035 and together with Canada’s ocean community, we are bold in our ambition to grow Canada’s ocean economy 5X to $220 billion by 2035.
-Continued investment in the accelerated development and commercialization of globally relevant, made in Canada ocean solutions, including the projects announced today, will help us realize this ambition.
+Continued investment in the accelerated development and commercialization of globally relevant, made-in-Canada ocean solutions will help us realize this ambition.
 Read more about recommendations to help achieve this transformational growth opportunity outlined in Charting the Course to 5X Growth in Canada’s Ocean Economy and the projected benefits to Canada here.

 -30-